top of page

 Jerusalem University College

-Bachelor of Science in Art and Design with a Minor in Mechanical Engineering
+Bachelor of Science in Art and Design

 Massachusetts Institute of Technology